-- A service or property provided under a flexible spending account in which you agree to provide the employee, over a time period, a certain level of unspecified noncash benefits with a predetermined cash value. - A physical examination program you provide, even if mandatory. - Any item to the extent the employee could deduct its cost as an expense for a trade or business other than your trade or business.
+- A service or property provided under a flexible spending account in which you agree to provide the employee, over a time period, a certain level of unspecified noncash benefits with a predetermined cash value. - A physical examination program you provide, even if mandatory. - Any item to the extent the payment would be allowable as a deduction to the employee as an expense for a trade or business other than your trade or business.